Quantum Walks for Chemical Reaction Networks: Preliminaries

 Here \(\eta_s \in\mathbb{R} \) denotes the net \emph{external injection/removal rate} of species \(s\).
 By convention, \(\eta_s>0\) means species \(s\) is injected from an external source, while \(\eta_s<0\) indicates a net removal of \(s\).
 Note that \eq{steady} is invariant under the choice of direction in $\R$, since

 We now introduce \textit{chemical potentials} $\{\mu_s(c)\}_{s \in {\cal S}}$.
-For an MAS action system, these are defined as
+For a mass action system, these are defined as

-where $R$ and $T$ are the gas constant and absolute temperature, respectively.
-We can ignore the reference potential $\mu_s^0$, since we are only interested in what happens to $\mu_s(c)$ under a change of concentration \(\delta c_s := c_s - c^{*}_s\).
-Applying the first‑order Taylor expansion to \(\ln(c_s)\) around \(c^{*}_s\) gives
+where $R$ and $T$ are the gas constant and absolute temperature, respectively, and $\mu_s^0$ is a reference potential which we may ignore as we are only interested in changes of $\mu_s(c)$ under a perturbation of concentrations.
+A standard linear-response argument (see \app{linear-response} for the full derivation) yields, in the limit \(\delta c_s/c^{*}_s\to 0\),